-A huge topic on the ACSM CPT exam is concentric and eccentric contractions.
+A huge topic on fitness and personal training exams, especially the ACSM CPT exam, is concentric and eccentric contractions.
 Muscle contractions are defined by the changes in the length of the muscle during contraction.
 It is necessary that you understand this topic.
 Let’s get started!

 Concentric: Contracting the muscle while it is shortening.

 Eccentric: Contracting the muscle while it is lengthening.